wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-23!

+-   !begin-bullet!
--   ggplot2 now works on R 3.1 onwards, and uses the [vdiffr](https://github.com/r-lib/vdiffr) package for visual testing.
+    ggplot2 now works on R 3.1 onwards, and uses the [vdiffr](https://github.com/r-lib/vdiffr) package for visual
+    testing.

+    !end-bullet!
+-   !begin-bullet!
--   In most cases, accidentally using `%>%` instead of `+` will generate an informative error (#2400).
+    In most cases, accidentally using `%>%` instead of `+` will generate an informative error (#2400).

+    !end-bullet!
+-   !begin-bullet!
--   New syntax for calculated aesthetics.
+    New syntax for calculated aesthetics.
 Instead of using `aes(y = ..count..)` you can (and should!) use `aes(y = stat(count))`. `stat()` is a real function with documentation which hopefully will make this part of ggplot2 less